mui/toolpad/docs/data/toolpad/concepts/custom-functions.md

 ### Write cookies with `context.setCookie`

-You can also use the context to set a cookie, which can subsequently used in other backend functions called from your Toolpad application.
+You can also use the context to set a cookie, which can subsequently be used in other backend functions called from your Toolpad application.
 Example:

 ```jsx
 import { getContext } from '@mui/toolpad/server';